-A. The CHNE revealed that the hospital has both a population of patients who are substance abusers and a population at high risk for substance abuse.
+A. The CHNE revealed that Swedish Medical Center has population of high risk needs patients who are at high risk for substance abuse and the associated impact of the abuse.
 Opioid addiction and misuse presents a significant risk for ineffective health management and coping skills and often leads to unexpected/unanticipated fatal events.